-The ICEBOX igloo winter camping on Hallet Ridge RMNP?
-Igloo camping contains many inherent advantages over the four season tent for snow camping.
-In addition to the new sense of adventure you’ll experience with the ICEBOX® Igloo.
+ICEBOX igloo winter camping on Hallet Ridge, RMNP?
+Igloo camping has many inherent advantages over a four season tent for snow camping, in addition to the new sense of adventure you’ll experience with the ICEBOX® Igloo.
 The igloo structure created is more efficient and practical.
 It is also more accommodating when the temperamental whims of nature strike.
-It is a more constant factor in unpredictable circumstances.
-The ICEBOX® igloo becomes a sturdy, diverse base of operations.
+It has a more constant factor in unpredictable circumstances.
+The ICEBOX® igloo becomes a sturdy and diverse base of operations.
 You will have a roomy place to sleep, to store food and keep water from freezing.
 Safely stow equipment or just lounge about in a climate-controlled environment and shoot the breeze.

-In comparison to the four season tent, oscillating wind can pump and rob the inside heat.
-This can make your teeth shatter.
-The ICEBOX® weighs less, costs less, and the result simply works better for winter tcamping.
-Here are some excellent reasons for strapping an ICEBOX® on your pack versus a four season tent.
-It just makes a more ejoyable winter camping adventure.
+In comparison to a four season tent where oscillating wind can pump and rob the inside heat, an igloo stands steady and draftless The ICEBOX® weighs less, costs less, and the result simply works better for winter camping.
+These are some excellent reasons for strapping an ICEBOX® on your pack versus a four season tent.
+It just gives a more enjoyable winter camping adventure.

 Three people have stood atop an ICEBOX® igloo without it collapsing.
 (WARNING: standing on top of the igloo could cause injury and is not recommended.)
 An ICEBOX® igloo will typically last for the length of a season.
 An igloo built at the beginning of fall, for example, will last well into winter.
 Ensuing snows will envelop and insulate the igloo and help protect it from the melting rays of the sun.

-The inside temperature in an ICEBOX® igloo is usually a constant and balmy 32 degrees Fahrenheit.
+The inside temperature in an ICEBOX® igloo is usually above a balmy 32 degrees Fahrenheit.
 It will be rarely lower than 20 degrees even in the harshest extremes.
-Compared to the fluctuating temperature inside winter tents, thre is no competionion.
-An igloo is typically 10 degrees warmer than the current outside temperature.
+Compared to the fluctuating temperatures inside winter tents, there is no competition.
+An tent is typically 10 degrees warmer than the current outside temperature.
 Open the flap to venture outside a tent and the inside heat will slip quickly into the great outdoors.
 If it were ten below zero outside, the temperature inside winter tents would be 0 degrees.
 The temperature in an ICEBOX® igloo at 10 below zero would still be around 32 degrees.
 Heat is never lost to a flap opening, and can be easily raised by lighting candles or cooking.

-Although a temperature exceeding 46 degrees is not recommended it takes a long time to melt an igloo.
+Although a ceiling temperature exceeding 48 degrees is not recommended, it takes a long time to melt an igloo.
 And fire hazards are not a big issue, you can’t just burn down an ICEBOX® igloo.
-And, most certainly, you can cook inside it, by venting carbon monoxide out of a small hole poked through the top.
+You can cook inside an igloo by venting carbon monoxide out of a small hole poked through the top of the igloo.
 Caution: Please Read